wolfalders/wolfalders.github.io/_teaching/pedogogy.md

 ### Other Courses I Can Teach

-Cities, Past and Present &middot; The Archaeology of Rivers &middot; Society and the Environment &middot; Landscape Archaeology &middot; The Anthropocene &middot; GIS and Remote Sensing in Archaeology &middot; African Archaeology &middot; The Archaeology of the Indian Ocean &middot; World Prehistory &middot; Archaeological Method and Theory
+Cities, Past and Present &middot; Trade and Exchange &middot; Society and the Environment &middot; Landscape Archaeology &middot; The Anthropocene &middot; GIS and Remote Sensing in Archaeology &middot; African Archaeology &middot; The Archaeology of the Indian Ocean &middot; World Prehistory &middot; Archaeological Method and Theory

 <figure>
   <img src="/images/teachingceramics.JPG" alt="Analyzing ceramics with the field team">